 Spending time with God means you are present with God where you are.
 Whether that’s five in the morning, journaling to him before the family wakes, or belting out praise music in the car on your way to work.
 Spending time with God may be in a retreat or conference where you refresh your spirit or an afternoon walk listening to the birds in the trees, spending time admiring the Lord’s creation.

 We serve a creative God, so get creative in how you spend time with him!
-I will say that the number one way to learn who he is and to recognize his promptings throughout the day is simple: READ YOUR BIBLE.

 For those of you not feeling creative right now, that’s ok!
 I’ve got a list of 10 ways you can spend time with God today.
 Which one will you choose?

-- Meditating on a single Bible verse
+2. Meditate on a single Bible verse through coloring

-Spend time with him anyway you can—and make it an ongoing process.
+Spend time with him any way you can—and make it an ongoing process.
 Let it be something you wake up with and close the day to.

-Whether you’re in front of a screen or running around town, there’s no reason you can’t spend time with him!
 At the lowest in my life, many of my prayers were a simple whisper of “Jesus”, as if he was sitting with me all day watching me go through everything.
 He didn’t need an introduction or an overview of the situation, he was there all day.
 He is—so talk to him as if you believe it!

 You’ve got this!